foundriesio/docs/source/tutorial/installation-linux.rst

    Run these commands on your Linux microPlatform device, **not your workstation**.

-Run update |version| of the container:
+Run the nginx web server container (stable-alpine tag):

 .. parsed-literal::

-   docker run --name nginx-demo -p 80:80 hub.foundries.io/nginx:|docker_tag|
+   docker run --name nginx-demo -p 80:80 nginx:stable-alpine

 After the image is downloaded, the running container will stay connected to your terminal.